chendrizzy/squeaky-clean/README.md

 ---

-## 🚀 Features
+## Features

-- **🎯 Smart Detection**: Automatically detects installed development tools and their cache locations
+- ** Smart Detection**: Automatically detects installed development tools and their cache locations
-- **🎨 Interactive Wizard**: Beautiful CLI interface with progress bars and colored output
+- ** Interactive Wizard**: CLI interface with progress bars and colored output
-- **🔧 Highly Configurable**: Choose exactly which caches to clean and when
+- ** Configurable**: Choose exactly which caches to clean and when
-- **📊 Size Analytics**: See how much space each cache is using before cleaning
+- ** Size Analytics**: See how much space each cache is using before cleaning
-- **🛡️ Safe by Default**: Dry-run mode to preview what will be cleaned
+- ** Safe by Default**: Dry-run mode to preview cache clean queue
-- **⚡ Performance**: Parallel cleaning operations for maximum speed
+- ** Performance**: Parallel cleaning operations for efficiency
-- **🔄 Auto-clean Mode**: Schedule automatic cache cleaning based on your preferences
+- ** Auto-clean Mode**: Schedule automatic cache cleaning based on your preferences
-- **📱 Cross-platform**: Works on macOS, Linux, and Windows
+- ** Cross-platform**: Works on macOS, Linux, and Windows

 ## 📦 Installation